KhlanMyk/Creating_tabs_for_guitar/README.md

 Use **Best Quality** in GUI to auto-pick extraction parameters for the current audio.
 Use **Render Guitar Audio** to synthesize and play guitar-like sound from generated tabs.
 Use **Match Original** to optimize synthesis parameters so the rendered tabs sound closer to a selected source track.

+Tip: for stronger matching, first refine frets against original audio in CLI with `--refine-tabs-with-original`, then run `--match-original`.

 Follow the on-screen menu to record from microphone or load an audio file, then optionally save the generated tabs.